-- 3. Ensure access to combination prevention options, including pre-exposure prophylaxis (PrEP), voluntary medical male circumcision (VMMC), harm reduction and condoms, to at least 90% of people, especially young women and adolescent girls in high-prevalence countries and key populations (gay men and other men who have sex with men, transgender people, sex workers and their clients, people who inject drugs and prisoners). - Ensure that 90% of people at risk of HIV infection have access to comprehensive HIV prevention services, including sex workers and their clients, men who have sex with men, transgender people, people who inject drugs and prisoners. - Reach 3 million people with PrEP by 2020. - Reach 25 million men with VMMC in high-incidence countries by 2020. - Make 20 billion condoms available annually by 2020 in low- and middle-income countries.
+- 3. Ensure access to combination prevention options, including pre-exposure prophylaxis, voluntary medical male circumcision, harm reduction and condoms, to at least 90% of people, especially young women and adolescent girls in high-prevalence countries and key populations-gay men and other men who have sex with men, transgender people, sex workers and their clients, people who inject drugs and prisoners. - Ensure that 90% of people at risk of HIV infection have access to comprehensive HIV prevention services, including sex workers and their clients, men who have sex with men, transgender people, people who inject drugs and prisoners. - Reach 3 million people with pre-exposure prophylaxis by 2020. - Reach 25 million men with voluntary medical male circumcision in high-incidence countries by 2020. - Make 20 billion condoms available annually by 2020 in low- and middle-income countries.